Nuintun/nengine/README.md

 ```
 for help.

-you can config server by `nengine.json`:
+you can config server by `nengine.json` under server root:
 ```json
 {
     "port": 80,